highfidelity/hifi-content/marketplaceItems/avatarCustomization101/marketplaceResources/description.md

 The app utilizes “Avi,” a customized Woody avatar, with a jacket submesh, specifically named blendshapes on its face, and flow joints on its leaf hair.
 We use Avi because he is specifically configured to interact with the app.

-*We highly recommend checking out the Github README and source code to learn more about the customizations!*
+**We highly recommend checking out the Github README and source code to learn more about the customizations!**

 Happy learning and happy customizing!

 Brought to you by the Experiences team as a blueprint project with the source code and a detailed README about how it was made.
 Feel free to modify the code to your needs!

+**Please note!
+To use this app, please unload any running flow.js scripts.
+Any additional running flow.js scripts will conflict.**

 Release Log: 2019-03-05_09-11-00: Initial Release